 - Global Competition Review 2008 (40 under 40)

 - Guide to the World’s Leading Competition & Antitrust Lawyers

 - Canadian Legal Lexpert Directory

 - Who’s Who Legal: The International Who’s Who of Competition Lawyers

 - Law Business Research's Who's Who Legal Canada—Leading lawyer in competition (2014-2015)

-Omar is an active member of the Canadian Bar Association’s National Competition Law Section.
-He regularly speaks on CBA conference panels and is frequent contributor to the organisation’s policy statements.
+Omar is a member of the Executive Committee of Canadian Bar Association’s National Competition Law Section.
 He is past-chair of the Section’s Mergers and Foreign Investment Review committees.